 - Loss of Good Standing: Loss of Good Standing status is for a designated period of time during which the student organization is required to show appropriate culture changes within the organization.
 Specific sanctions or restrictions may be imposed.
 The student organization is not in good standing with the University and is prohibited from:

 b.
 Representing the student organization by serving on University committees, panels, or governing bodies.

 c.
 Participating in intercollegiate or Sports Club athletics as a student organization.Further conduct violations while on Loss of Good Standing status may face further disciplinary action, suspension or expulsion.

-- Recommendation for Removal of Recognition: The AUHB or hearing officer may recommend to the Vice President for Student Affairs recognized student organizations lose recognition after a University Hearing.
+- Recommendation for Removal of Recognition: The AUHB or hearing officer may recommend to the Dean of Students that recognized student organizations lose recognition after a University Hearing.
 Approval of this action deprives the student organization of the use of campus resources, the use of the University’s name, and the right to participate in campus sponsored activities or recruit Colorado State University students.
 This loss of recognition may be for a specific period, for an indefinite period of time, or until stated conditions are met.
-Should the VPSA approve this action, an official request will also be sent to the national office that the local student organization’s charter be revoked.
+Should the Dean of Students approve this action, an official request will also be sent to the national office that the local student organization’s charter be revoked.

 - Discretionary Educational Sanctions: The student organization participates in educational programs or assignments aimed at supporting culture change, including but not limited to:

 a.
 Implementation of a new program or policy to support officer transition and general membership education;

 c.
 Restorative Justice practices or mediation with the impacted parties;